Ohio Youth wins the federal junior duck stamp competition

-The U.S. Fish and Wildlife Service announced today a single hooded merganser was selected to appear on the 2010-2011 Federal Junior Duck Stamp.
-The design for the new stamp, painted by 18-year old Rui Huang of Columbus, Ohio, was chosen by a panel of judges at the National Junior Duck Stamp Design Contest held at the Science Museum of Minnesota in St. Paul.
+The U.S. Fish and Wildlife Service announced today a northern pintail was selected to appear on the 2012-2013 Federal Junior Duck Stamp.
+The design for the new stamp, painted by Christine Clayton, was chosen by a panel of judges at the national Junior Duck Stamp Art Contest, held at the Patuxent Research Refuge in Laurel, Md.

-The First Day of Sale Ceremony for the 2010-2011 Federal and Junior Duck Stamps will be held on June 25, at the Bass Pro Shops Outdoor World at the Arundel Mills Mall in Hanover, Md.
-It is free and open to the public.
-Both the Federal and Junior Duck Stamp artists will be available to sign stamps and covers at this event, and the U.S. Postal Service will have a special cancellation on-hand for collectors.
+The First Day of Sale Ceremony for the 2012-2013 Federal and Junior Duck Stamps will be held June 29, at the Bass Pro Shops Outdoor World in Hampton, Va.
+The event is free and open to the public.
+Both the Federal and Junior Duck Stamp artists will be available to sign stamps, and the U.S. Postal Service will have a special cancellation for collectors.